paninebaluy/nataliia-me/posts-blockerettes/2025-07-09-chipped-nails-nfcs.md

 ## What's in it For the User?

-Using Polygon as a back-end solution provides a sustainable, inexpensive and secure way to store and interact with user data.
-It's a good way to comply with GDPR and other privacy regulations as well as guarantee data safety for the users.
+Using Polygon as a back-end solution provides a sustainable, inexpensive, and secure way to store and interact with user data.
+It's a good way to comply with GDPR and other privacy regulations, as well as guarantee data safety for users.

-Polygon is known for its fast transaction speeds and low transaction costs, all of which contributes to the overall UX of the app and to the cost of the product.
+Polygon is known for its fast transaction speeds and low transaction costs, all of which contribute to the overall UX of the app and to the cost of the product.

 The product is as simple as it can get: pretty nails and an app to update your business card.
 No AI, no gestures, nothing extra, no fuss, and that is a choice of principle for Winny.
 Nails are high-quality and reusable, which means you'll only need a new set in case you want a different design.